Posts Categorised: Field

 Titling

-If a dog has a Junior title, then four passes are required for a Senior title.
+If a dog has a Junior title, four passes are required for the Senior title.
 Without a Junior title, five passes are required.

 The Seasoned (“HR”) title requires forty (40) points for a title and can include points from Started (5 points), Seasoned (10 points), or Finished (15 points).
 However, only 10 points from Started can be counted toward the Seasoned title.
 Basically, if you have a couple of Started passes you need three Seasoned passes.
-Otherwise, four Seasoned passes are needed.
+Otherwise, four Seasoned passes are needed for the HR title.
 If your dog has a lot of training before running in tests, you can run Finished with each pass counting as 15 points.
-So three passes (45 points) to title and those points count toward the 100 points needed for a Finished title.
+So three passes (45 points) for an HR title and those points count toward the 100 points needed for a Finished title.

 In these tests, almost anything goes.
 There will be multiple marks, sometimes multiple blinds, diversion shots and/or birds, an honor and/or a walk-up.
 Dogs might run from a boat or from beside a layout blind.
 There may be a mixed bag of birds (for example, retrieving ducks and pheasants in the same series).
 Handlers of the working AND honor dogs may have to shoot at birds.
 There might be a “poison bird” (a bird the dog may not retrieve until he has done another task).